ganatrask/reachy_2023/docker/README.md

 You can build the sources with
 ```
 build # build sources
-builds # build sources and source the ROS again
+builds # build sources and source the whole ROS environment
-cbuilds # clean build sources and source the ROS again
+cbuilds # clean build sources and source the ROS environment
 ```

 ## Stop